asafdav/ng-csv/README.md

 * lazy-load: If defined and set to true, ngCsv will generate the data string only on demand.
 See the lazy_load example for more details.
 * add-bom: Add the Byte Order Mark, use this option if you are getting an unexpected char when opening the file on any windows App.

-## Example
+## Examples
-You can check out this live example here: http://jsfiddle.net/asafdav/dR6Nb/
+You can check out this live example here: https://asafdav.github.io/ng-csv/example/ For lazy load example using promises see this example: https://asafdav.github.io/ng-csv/example/lazy_load.html

 Supported Browsers
 ------------------